Online English Literature Courses for Credit

 - Eighteenth-Century Literature: Versions of the Self in 18th-Century Britain includes course assignments on readings from authors like Mary Shelley, David Hume, Jonathan Swift and Alexander Pope.

 - Approaching Literature: Reading Great Expectations explores several methods of reading the Charles Dickens' novel by looking at his writing style, point of view, character development and depiction of Victorian society.

 - Christopher Marlowe, Doctor Faustus allows students to analyze the English play to determine Marlowe's intended message.

 St. John Fisher College

 - Survey of British Literature III includes poems, plays and novels from authors like Oscar Wilde, Robert Browning, Charles Dickens and Virginia Woolf.
 Three textbooks may need to be purchased, but many readings are available for free through provided links.
 Students can assess their knowledge through a variety of study questions.

 - Shakespeare's Principal Plays examines Shakespeare's take on familial relationships through studies of plays that include King Lear, The Tempest, Henry V and Hamlet.
 Students can download free podcasts of lectures from iTunes U and access the plays through links that are provided.
 No textbook or additional reading materials are required.

 University of Oxford

-During the Milton course, students can study the poetry of John Milton by downloading 24 free videos of classroom lectures, along with PDF handouts that further explain the topics covered in the lessons.
+- Milton studies the poetry of John Milton through 24 free videos of classroom lectures, along with PDF handouts that further explain the topics covered in the lessons.
 The midterm and final examinations are also available for downloading.
 Students must obtain a required anthology of Milton's poems and prose.
 A King James version of the Bible is also recommended as supplemental reading.